 Most of our courses may be taken for personal enrichment rather than for credit.
 Taking a course for "enrichment" is the same as "auditing a course."
-The enrichment student does not complete any of the assignments for the course, but if any material is completed it may not be graded depending on the availability and discretion of the professor.
+The enrichment student does not complete any of the assignments for the course.

 Audit/personal enrichment students do not have access to course materials within the Canvas LMS.
 Courses taken for enrichment do not count towards any degree or certificate program.